Alrajhi Bank: Controversy

-In March 2002, as part of Operation Green Quest, a covert U.S. Treasury attempt to disrupt terrorist financing in the United States, U.S. law enforcement agents entered and searched 14 interwoven business and nonprofits in Virginia that were associated with the SAAR Foundation, a private charitable foundation established in 1983 that Sulaiman bin Abdulaziz Alrajhi and two other Alrajhi family members were on its initial board of directors.
-A law enforcement affidavit stated that over 100 nonprofit and businesses in Virginia were a part of the “Safa Group,” which were believed to be “engaged in the money laundering tactic of ‘layering’ to hide from law enforcement authorities the trail of its support for terrorists.”
-Subsequent 2006 federal grand jury subpoenas showed Alrajhi Bank was not directly related to the entities subject to the March 2002 search.
-The decision of the U.S. Court of Appeals for the Fourth Circuit cited by the Staff Report in this regard indicated those matters involved counsel that has never represented either the bank or members of the Alrajhi family.
+In March 2002, as part of Operation Green Quest, a covert U.S. Treasury attempt to disrupt terrorist financing in the U.S., law enforcement agents searched 14 Virginia businesses and nonprofits associated with the SAAR Foundation, a private charitable foundation established in 1983 in which Sulaiman bin Abdulaziz Alrajhi and two other Alrajhi family members were on the initial board of directors.
+An affidavit stated that over 100 nonprofits and businesses in Virginia were a part of the “Safa Group,” which were believed to be “engaged in the money laundering tactic of ‘layering’ to hide from law enforcement authorities the trail of its support for terrorists.”
+Subsequent 2006 federal grand jury subpoenas showed Alrajhi Bank was not directly related to the entities subject to the search.

-The Alrajhi name was identified on a file that displayed a handwritten list of 20 people listed as alleged key financial backers of al Qaeda.
-The list, an image of a scanned document on a CD-ROM, was found during a search of the Bosnian offices of the Benevolence International Foundation, a Saudi-based nonprofit later designated a terrorist organization by the Treasury Department.
-The Golden Chain was discussed in the 9/11 Commission's report, in Federal court filings, and civil lawsuits, though the Alrajhi name was not specifically mentioned, while media reports as early as 2004 claim that the al Qaeda list included the Alrajhi name.
+The Alrajhi name was identified in a file that displayed 20 people listed as alleged key financial backers of al Qaeda.
+The handwritten list, an image of a scanned document on a CD-ROM, was found during a search of the Bosnian offices of the Benevolence International Foundation, a Saudi-based nonprofit later designated a terrorist organization by the Treasury Department.
+The Golden Chain was discussed in the 9/11 Commission's report, Federal court filings, and civil lawsuits, though the Alrajhi name was not specifically mentioned, while media reports as early as 2004 claimed the list did include the Alrajhi name.